FRCTeam3255/FRCTeam3255.github.io/app/_posts/2020-04-22-how-to-install-whatatheme.md

 ### Footer -
 The footer includes
 * A small about the author widget which show the same `Author Image` as mentioned in the about section of the Home page which includes `Name of the Author`, `Around 75 words about the author`.
-* A more link widget which includes a link to any extra page that you've created and a `Subscribe via RSS` link.
 * A Recent posts widget which will include latest 3 posts.

 #### Extra Features -